yanarchy/reactorPrep/README.md

 So, if I were to clone the [jQuery repo](https://github.com/jquery/jquery), I would go on their Github and copy the git link to their repository (https://github.com/jquery/jquery.git).
 And then I would do: ```git clone https://github.com/jquery/jquery.git```

+And congrats!
+You'll have made a local repo on your machine.
+We refer to the repo that we have on our computer as 'local' and the corresponding repo online (usually on GitHub) as 'remote'.

 ##### Checking Status
 ```shell
 git status